mishrole/mishrole/README.md

   ## Hey there! 👋 I'm Mitchell

-  A Trans*feminist Full-Stack Developer with a passion for Javascript and continuous learning
+  A Trans*feminist Full-Stack Developer with over two years of experience and a passion for Javascript and continuous learning

   <img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=mishrole&" alt="mishrole"/>
   <br /><br />